Michael J. Fox Foundation

 Private Equity Round in 2021

-Wealthsimple Financial Inc. provides digital investment advisory services across Canada and operates additional offices in Brooklyn, New York, and London, United Kingdom.
-Founded in 2014 and headquartered in Toronto, the company offers a range of financial tools designed to help individuals grow and manage their wealth.
-Wealthsimple builds diversified portfolios of exchange-traded funds (ETFs) on behalf of its clients, enabling them to achieve their financial goals without the high fees and account minimums typical of traditional investment management.
-Additionally, Wealthsimple features on-demand financial planning solutions and a hybrid savings and spending product known as Wealthsimple Cash.
-The company focuses on making financial advice accessible and affordable, supported by a team of experienced financial professionals.
+Wealthsimple Financial Inc. is a Toronto-based company that specializes in providing digital investment advisory services across Canada and operates additional offices in Brooklyn, New York, and London, United Kingdom.
+Founded in 2014, Wealthsimple offers a range of financial tools designed to help investors grow and manage their money.
+The company builds diversified portfolios of exchange-traded funds (ETFs) on behalf of its clients, offering accessible and affordable investment management without the high fees and account minimums typical of traditional firms.
+Wealthsimple also provides on-demand financial planning solutions and a hybrid savings and spending product known as Wealthsimple Cash.
 As of September 2020, Wealthsimple operates as a subsidiary of Purpose Advisor Solutions Inc.

 MapLight Therapeutics